Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: Neo-Classical Spin Model and its Fundamental Equations

 \section{Neo-Classical Spin Model and its Fundamental Equations}

-In this section, the equations of motion for an electron in an em-field that describe the neo-classical model for spin are presented, along with an explicit solution of these equations for the free electron showing that its dynamics naturally exhibits spin through its space-time motion that explains Schr\"{o}dinger's ZBW (zitterbewegung).
+In this section, the fundamental equations of motion for an electron in an em-field (electromagnetic field) that describe the neo-classical model for spin are presented, along with an explicit solution of these equations for the free electron showing that its dynamics naturally exhibits spin through its space-time motion and that Schr\"{o}dinger's ZBW (zitterbewegung) is just a manifestation of this spin motion.
 We derive two important energy equations and then show that the equations of motion can also be derived by adding a term for the spin kinetic energy to the usual classical relativistic Lagrangian function for the electron.